 Residence-based income tax system A tax system in which the worldwide income accruing to a resident of a country is subject to the taxes of that country.

 Revaluation gain/loss The difference between the value of a foreign currency deposit from original (historic) rate to execution of a trade based on the spot rate.
+Risk premium A return that compensates for uncertainty.

 Saving The difference between income and spending.

-Seasonally adjusted and

-annualised

-The process of removing the seasonal volatility (monthly or quarterly) from a time series.
-This provides a measure of the underlying trend in the
+Seasonally adjusted and annualised Removal of seasonal volatility (monthly or quarterly) from a time series.
+This provides a measure of the underlying trend in the data.

-data.

 Secondary rebate A rebate from income tax, in addition to the primary rebate, that is available to taxpayers aged 65 years and older.

 Secondary sector The part of the economy concerned with the manufacture of goods.
 Secondary tax on companies (STC) Tax on dividends declared by a company, calculated at the rate of 10 per cent of the net amount of dividends declared.

 Section 21 company Non-profit entities registered in terms of Section 21 of the Companies Act.
 Secured debt instruments Debt backed or secured by collateral to reduce the risk of lending.
 Service and transfer payments Services involve transactions of non-tangible commodities, while transfers are unrequited transactions that do not generate a counter-economic value (e.g. gifts and grants).

-Sector Education and Training Authorities Institutions funded through employer training levies, responsible for learnership programmes and implementing strategic sector skills plans.
-Skills development levy A payroll tax designed to finance training initiatives, in terms of the skills development strategy.

-Source-based income tax
+Sector education and training authorities Skills development levy Social wage Institutions funded through employer training levies, responsible for learnership programmes and implementing strategic sector skills plans.
+A payroll tax designed to finance training initiatives, in terms of the skills development strategy.
+Social benefits available to all individuals, funded wholly or partly by the state.
+Source-based income tax system A system in which income is taxed in the country where the income originates.

-system

-A system in which income is taxed in the country where the income

-originates.

 Southern African Customs Union (SACU) agreement An agreement that allows for the unrestricted flow of goods and services, and the sharing of customs and excise revenue, between South Africa, Botswana, Namibia, Lesotho and Swaziland.

-Southern African

-Development Community

-(SADC)

-A regional governmental organisation that promotes collaboration, economic integration and technical cooperation throughout Southern Africa
+Southern African Development Community (SADC) A regional governmental organisation that promotes collaboration, economic integration and technical cooperation throughout Southern Africa.
+Sovereign debt Debt issued by a government.

-Sovereign debt rating

-An assessment of the likelihood that a government will default on its debt

-obligations.

-Specific excise duty A tax on each unit of output or sale of a good, unrelated to the value of a good.

-Standing appropriations Government's expenditure obligations that do not require a vote or statutory provision, including contractual guarantee commitments and international agreements.
+Sovereign debt rating An assessment of the likelihood that a government will default on its debt obligations.
+Specific excise duty A tax on each unit of output or sale of a good, unrelated to the value of a Standing appropriationsGovernment's expenditure obligations that do not require a vote or statutory provision, including contractual guarantee commitments and international agreements.
 Statutory appropriations Amounts appropriated to be spent in terms of statutes and not requiring appropriation by vote.
 Sterilisation Action taken by the Reserve Bank to neutralise excess cash created in the money market when purchasing foreign currency.
 Structural budget balance A representation of what government revenue and expenditure would be if output were at its potential level, with cyclical variations stripped out.
 Switch auction Auctions to exchange bonds to manage refinancing risk or improve tradability.

-Syndicated loan A large loan in which a group of banks work together to provide funds which they solicit from their clients for the borrower.

-Tax amnesty A period allowed by tax authorities during which taxpayers who are outside the tax net, but should be registered for tax purposes, can register for tax without incurring penalties.
+Syndicated loan A large loan in which a group of banks work together to provide funds, which they solicit from their clients for the borrower.
+Tax amnestyA period allowed by tax authorities during which taxpayers who are outside the tax net, but should be registered for tax purposes, can register for tax without incurring penalties.
 Tax avoidance When individuals or businesses legitimately use provisions in the tax law to reduce their tax liability.